Aayzie/AayzieGPT/README.md

 ### Setting up Scale

+Note: You are now required to put in a Payment Method in your Scale account :(

 1) If you don't have one yet, create a Scale account here: https://spellbook.scale.com/.
 This is where you'll get OpenAI's GPT-4 API keys (for free, at the time of writing).

 2) Then, click **Create a New App**.
 Write whatever Name and Description you want.